-Each goal is independent of the other goal, such that if threshold Adjusted Gross Margin was achieved, but threshold Return on Invested Capital was not achieved, it would have still been possible to earn a 2012 bonus.
-In the event that performance for either metric was greater than threshold but less than target, or was greater than the target but less than the maximum, then the payout for such target would be pro-rated on a straight line basis.
+Each goal was independent of the other goals, such that if the threshold for Gross Profit was achieved, but the threshold targets for the other three performance goals were not achieved, it would have still been possible to earn a 2013 bonus.
+In the event that performance for any metric was greater than the threshold but less than the target, or was greater than the target but less than the maximum, then the payout for such metric would be pro-rated on a straight line basis.